-Wild parsnip is an herbaceous plant which can grow from four to five feet (123 -150 cm) tall.
-It can survive under a broad range of environmental conditions, from dry soils to wet meadows.
+Wild parsnip is an herbaceous plant which can grow from 4 – 5 feet (123 – 150 cm) tall.
+It can survive in a broad range of environmental settings, from dry soils to wet meadows.
 It grows best in rich, calcareous, alkaline, moist soils.
 It is commonly found growing along roadsides, in pastures, and in abandoned fields, or any place where the soil has been disturbed and native vegetation has yet to become fully established.

 The roots are generally smooth and cylindrical, although sometimes lateral roots will grow out from the central tap root.

-Seedlings emerge from February through April, form rosettes in their first year, and grow vegetatively for one or more years, at which time they will form an aerial shoot (called a "bolt") and flower.
-Wild parsnip produces a rosette of broad, hairless, ovate, compound pinnate leaves, up to six inches (15.2 cm) in length, terminating with several pairs of leaflets with saw-toothed margins; they can grow up to 16 inches (40 cm) long.
+Seedlings emerge from February through April, form rosettes in their first year, and grow vegetatively for one or more years, at which time they will form an aerial shoot (called a “bolt”) and flower.
+Wild parsnip produces a rosette of broad, hairless, ovate, compound pinnate leaves, up to 6 inches (15.2 cm) in length, terminating with several pairs of leaflets with saw-toothed margins; they can grow up to 16 inches (40 cm) long.
 Leaflets are arranged in pairs along the stalk.
 Lower leaves have short stems, upper leaves are stemless.
 The leaves give off a pungent odor when crushed.
 During the vegetative growth season, wild parsnip continuously produces and loses leaves.
-The flower stalk develops from the rosette in the second year and can grow to a height of four to five feet (123 -150 cm).
+The flower stalk develops from the rosette in the second year and can grow to a height of 4 – 5 feet (123 – 150 cm).
 It is grooved, hairy, and, except at the nodes, hollow.
 The stalk is sparsely branched.
 Over the winter above ground wild parsnip plants die back with only one or two leaves remaining on each plant.

 Each wild parsnip plant produces hundreds of small yellow flowers which bloom from June to mid-July.
 The flowers are arranged in a loose compound umbel (a structure made up of a number of short flower stalks which spread from a common point, looking like the ribs of an umbrella).
-An umbel can measure from four to eight inches (10 – 20 cm) in diameter.
-The flowers consist of five yellow petals curled inward, five stamens , and one pistil.
-The large, straw to light brown seeds that are produced by the flower heads are round to oval, flat, slightly ribbed with narrow wings and are 1 ½ to 3 inches (4 – 8 mm) long.
+An umbel can measure from 4 – 8 inches (10 – 20 cm) in diameter.
+The flowers consist of five yellow petals curled inward, five stamens, and one pistil.
+The large, straw to light-brown seeds that are produced by the flower heads are round to oval, flat, slightly ribbed with narrow wings and are 1 ½ – 3 inches (4 – 8 mm) long.
 Seeds mature by early July.
 Plants die after producing seeds; the dead stalk will remain standing through the winter.
 Seeds can remain viable in the soil for four years.
 Seedling mortality is high; less than 1% of seedlings survive to mature and reproduce.

 Wild parsnip invades and modifies disturbed open habitats.
 Well-established fields and meadows are not likely to be invaded, but parsnip can become well-established along the edges and in disturbed areas.
 Once an infestation begins, it can spread into adjacent areas and form dense stands in high-quality fields and meadows.
 Wild parsnip is also very persistent on sites that remain disturbed or bare such as paths, roadsides, and utility rights-of-way.